octoxalis/11tyTips/source/matter/pages/index.md

 {% end_short_note %}

-The styles have been carefully designed to give you a nice and simple presentation while offering advanced capabilities for a responsive layout with fluid typography
+{{A_o.ID_s}} styles have been carefully designed to give you a nice and simple presentation while offering advanced capabilities for a responsive layout with fluid typography
 {% _short_note %}
 applying Michael Riethmuller [formula]{{U_o.OUTLINK_s}}.
 {% end_short_note %}